nats-io/nats-architecture-and-design/adr/ADR-56.md

 The `async` consistency model of a stream will result in asynchronous flushing of data to disk, this result in a significant speed-up as each message will not be written to disk but at the expense of data loss during severe disruptions in power, server or disk subsystems.

+At the moment this mode cannot support batch publishing at all and any attempt to start a batch against a stream in this mode must fail.

 ### Implications:

  * The Publish Ack will be sent before the data is known to be written to disk